elenamarinaki/react-notes/react_basics.md

 - Auto-generated file by either `yarn` or `npm` that locks the version of all the packages inside of our application, within a specific range, based on the rules that we set inside of `package.json`.
 - They ensure everybody is using a consistent version of these dependencies.

+### Asynchronous `.setState()` ⏲️

+- There're might be a lot of `.setState()`s in one App.
+This might cause potential problems with performance.
+- React butches them all and executes them together.